 If there is any concern about the immediate welfare of a child/young person or if the information suggests that a criminal offence may have been committed the Police and Social Care Duty/Out of Hours Services should be informed immediately.

 Records should be secured and access will be strictly limited to relevant staff and external professionals on a need to know basis.

 The member of staff or volunteer should be treated fairly and honestly, helped to understand the concerns expressed, the process being followed and any outcomes of the process.
-The Chief Officer should seek advice from the LADO and Social Care/Police before informing the person who is subject to an allegation.
+The CEO should seek advice from the LADO and Social Care/Police before informing the person who is subject to an allegation.